-The researchers slightly changed the procedure to something that sounds counterintuitive.
-You would think you would want to, literally, be in and out as quickly as possible.
+The researchers slightly changed the procedure to something that sounded counterintuitive.
+You would think you would want to literally, be in and out as quickly as possible.
 This would be the most convenient process.

 The researchers actually lengthened the time of the procedure.
-They added a few minutes onto the end.
-They made sure the patient was comfortable and the discomfort minimised as much as possible.
+They added a few minutes to the end.
+They ensured the patient was comfortable and the discomfort was minimised as much as possible.
 Patients saw the experience as a positive one and were much happier with it because that was basically the last thing they took away from the experience and what they committed to memory.

 Ok, so how does this relate to the ins and outs of eCommerce?